ExplorerAmit/ExplorerAmit/README.md

 # Amit Singh's GitHub Profile

-Welcome to the GitHub profile of **Amit Singh**!

 ## About Me

 I am **Amit Singh**, a dedicated educator with over 17 years of experience teaching in various engineering colleges across Mumbai.

 ## Areas of Interest

+- **Artificial Intelligence:** I am fascinated by the potential of AI and its applications in various domains, having special interest in Reinforcement Learning and Game Theory.
 - **Programming:** I enjoy coding and exploring different programming paradigms and languages.
 - **Problem Solving:** I am passionate about solving complex problems and finding efficient solutions.
 - **Data Structures:** I have a keen interest in the fundamental concepts of data organization and manipulation.
-- **Artificial Intelligence:** I am fascinated by the potential of AI and its applications in various domains.

 ## Experience